 - Earthborn Paints – are available only in the UK/Europe

 - Fusion Paint – This is a furniture paint.
 It is an acrylic mineral paint.
-I don’t know what percent is acylic, but I’m not sure what classifies it as a “mineral paint”.
-They do claim 0 VOC.
-The percent of acrylic would change whether I classify this as a mineral-based paint or an acrylic paint.
+I don’t know what percent is acrylic, but I’m not sure what classifies it as a “mineral paint”.
+They do claim zero-VOC.
+The percent of acrylic would change makes this an acrylic latex paint not a mineral paint in my opinion.

-- ECOS – ECOS paint, the favorite of the 0 VOC paints currently, also contains chalk, clay and titanium dioxide like F&B, but it is still classified as an acrylic paint.
-I talk about 0 VOC conventional paints in the post on paints and sealers.
+- ECOS – ECOS paint, the favorite of the zero-VOC paints currently, also contains chalk, clay, and titanium dioxide like F&B, but it is still classified as an acrylic paint because that is the main binde.
+I talk about zero VOC conventional paints in the post on paints and sealers.

 Note: All paints have minerals, a binder, a solvent and usually a preservative.
 In all of these water-based paints, the “solvent” is water.
 Any paint with a polymer binder that polymerizes is not technically “a mineral paint”.
 Paints that were largely mineral-based with a small amount of binder, or a less toxin binder were included in this post.
 Again, all wall paints have a binder!